dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ![start_end_date](resources/images/event_reports/start_end_dates.png)

-### Create an aggregate/pivot table event report using COVID-19 vaccination in Event Report App
+### Create an aggregate/pivot table using COVID-19 vaccination in Event Report App

 Open the table "COVID_CBS - Confirmed cases by Age & Sex."
 This the table that you will create.
-You can explain the layout to the participants before continuing.
+You can explain the layout to the participants - including the table style, output type, data, periods and org units, before proceeding.

 > Event reports is currently the only app where you can make on the fly pivot tables using event/tracker data.
 This is not yet available in the line listing app, so the event reports and the line listing app need to be used in parrallel currently for the best results.